ichbinjakes/PdfToImage/README.md

   - Every attempt will be made to keep the compiled file up to date.

 ### How does it work?
 The extract_image.py simply reads through its containing directory, searching for pdf files.
 It then runs the java class PdfToImage passing in pdf files as commandline varargs.
-Python creates a new for each pdf and the java program extracts the image to the new directory.
+Python creates a new directory for each pdf and the java program extracts the image, saving it to the new directory.

 ### Limitations
 Theoretically the program can handle pdf files up to 2Gb, this has not been tested for lack of such a file.